 Cuomo and de Blasio in particular need to stop assigning blame and find a way to work together, according to Cohen.

-Although de Blasio has stressed the need for all parties to work together on coming up with solutions to improve service, mayoral spokesman Austin Finan recently balked at the idea that the city should pay more to fix the subways than it has already promised in the MTA's five-year capital plan.
+Although de Blasio has stressed the need for all parties to work together on coming up with solutions to improve service, he has also remained steadfast that the city will not pony up any additional funding outside of the $2.5 billion it promised toward the MTA’s five-year capital plan.

 While putting a specific price tag on fixing the MTA’s woes is tricky, advocates, experts and some lawmakers agree that more funding is needed.